AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Are the Minimum Insurance Requirements?

-Every state except Virginia and New Hampshire has its own minimum insurance requirements.
+Every state except New Hampshire has its own minimum insurance requirements.
 Most states have at least 25/50/25 liability requirements, which means you need $25,000 in per-person bodily injury coverage, $50,000 in per-accident bodily injury coverage, and $25,000 in property damage coverage.

 Take a look at how each state varies.